Green Bay Packers' Aaron Rodgers and Davante Adams smile as...

 Then again, if the Jets lose to the Vikings on Sunday and return from London as a 2-3 team, what exactly would he be trying to preserve?
 Acquiring Adams could be his last chance to make the career-saving experiment of bringing Rodgers to the Jets work out.

-If it doesn’t, well, it will all probably be somebody else’s problem to clean it up anyway.
+If it doesn’t, well, it probably will be somebody else’s problem to clean it up anyway.